 Auditors from both federal and private payers are NOT waiting until the public health emergency waivers have expired – they are starting their audits RIGHT NOW.
 It is far better for you to shore up your compliance with 2023 telehealth regulations now than wait until errors (however unintentional) are discovered.
 Then, it’s too late, and you can be on the hook for returning overpayments and paying massive penalties.

 Don’t wait.
-Register for this upcoming 60-minute online training session right away to get up-to-date telehealth compliance strategies that will help you keep auditors at bay.
+Register for this 60-minute online training session right away to get up-to-date telehealth compliance strategies that will help you keep auditors at bay.
 Don’t let all-too-easy telehealth compliance mistakes eat into your hard-earned revenue.
 Sign up today!